 As part of the financing equation for new nuclear builds, the U.S. International Development Finance Corporation announced July 23 an end of its ban on financing nuclear power projects and “will prioritize the support of advanced nuclear technology in emerging and frontier markets.”
 The DFC is the infrastructure investment arm of the U.S. government and the lifting of its ban increases the attractiveness of American nuclear companies and suppliers pursuing foreign projects.

 Allied Nuclear’s projects gain to benefit from the DFC move and, such projects, would shore up – rather than undermine – NATO regional security by strengthening the national sovereignty and energy security of the partnering host country.
-Through Allied Nuclear’s buyside advisory role, financing strategies and ‘best in class’ consortium model, Allied Nuclear ensures commercially driven nuclear projects are built cost efficiently and on time with public transparency and stringent oversight by the host country.
+Through Allied Nuclear’s buyside advisory role, offering financing strategies and a ‘best in class’ consortium, Allied Nuclear ensures commercially driven nuclear projects are built cost efficiently and on time with public transparency and stringent oversight by the host country.